Hyperbook Documentation

 Complex Example with Multiple Files

-This example demonstrates loading both source and binary files, with multiple named Typst files:
+This example demonstrates loading source files with multiple named Typst files:

 :::typst{mode="preview" height="250px"}